panpf/sketch/README_EN.md

 <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE"/>
 ```

-3.In Application release of cache (ICE_CREAM_SANDWICH above version can be registered directly through the Context and callback)
+3.Android 4.0 the following need release of the cache in the Application (Android 4.0 above can be registered directly through the Context and callback)
 ```java
 public class MyApplication extends Application {